KenWillmott/SST-6809/README.md

 - option to swap NVRAM and EEPROM (thus theoretically possible to run with no EEPROM installed)
 - option to use either USB adapter power, or 5V provided at screw connector terminals

 The 10cm x 10cm form factor, including connector and mounting locations, create a "family" of boards that can interoperate in different ways.
-As a very minimal board, the SST does not support all of them, however its connector will support one standard periperal card in the M8 family, such as the M8 game board.
+As a very minimal board, the SST does not support all of them, however its connector will support one standard peripheral card in the M8 family, such as the M8 game board.

 The current status is "in design".
 The design and PCB layout is mostly finished and test boards should be completed within the next few weeks.